-Here is an example of a very simple canon by composer Konrad Max Kunz (Canons op.
+Here is an example of a very simple canon by the composer Konrad Max Kunz (Canons op.
 14, no. 43).
 The melody played by the soprano is imitated by the bass.
-In measure 4 the bass stops the imitation and the roles changes as the soprano starts to imitate the bass:
+In bar 4, the bass stops imitating and the roles change as the soprano begins to imitate the bass:

-The imitation can be at the unison, octave or any other interval.
-In the following canon the second voice starts one perfect fourth below.
+The imitation can be at the unison, octave, or any other interval.
+In Kunz's Canon 134, the second voice begins a perfect fourth below.
 We say it is a canon at the fourth.
-As in the previous canon, in measure 10 the roles change and the canon becomes a canon at the fifth.
-This is Canon 134 also by Kunz:
+As in the previous canon, the roles change in measure 10, and the canon becomes a canon at the fifth:

-These are two voices canons, but canons can also have 3 or more voices.
-Many other contrapuntal techniques like the inversion, retrograde motion, augmentation and diminution can be used on the canons.
+These are two-part canons, but canons can be 3 or more parts.
+Many other contrapuntal techniques such as inversion, retrograde motion, augmentation and diminution can be used in canons.
 Here are some examples:

 Retrograde motion canon Contrary motion canon Canon alla Duodecima in contrapunto alla Quinta Canon alla Decima in contrapunto alla Terza